Use this free on-line guide to diagnose problems and make repairs around your home. Find parts and supplies too.

 A freezer doesn't actually cool things, it removes the heat from them.
 You probably don't want a physics lesson but may wonder where the "cold" comes from.
 So here is a little bit more physics.
 When a gas goes from a state of high pressure to a state of low pressure, the temperature of the gas drops.
 Your freezer is circulating a gas from high pressure to low pressure over and over again.

 Your freezer has a compressor and a closed system of tubing that contains a gas (the refrigerant).
 The compressor pumps the refrigerant and compresses it.
 The refrigerant flows through the coils on the back or under the freezer and through an expansion valve to the inside of the freezer.
-As the refrigerant passes through the expansion valve the pressure drops and so does the temperature.
+As the refrigerant passes through the expansion valve the pressure drops and so does temperature.

 Inside the freezer a fan circulates air over the chilled tubing and the refrigerant absorbs the heat from the freezer's relatively warmer air.
 If you prefer to just think of the fan blowing cold air into the freezer, that's fine, it all works out to pretty much the same results.
 But technically, the heat is being pumped out rather than the cold being pumped in.